EW-10/IBM-Capstone/README.md

 # IBM-Capstone
-Repository for capstone project of IBM Professional Certificate in Data Science.
+Repository for Capstone Project of the IBM Professional Certificate in Data Science.

 Edited: Added this line as part of project requirements.